create3000/x_ite/docs/_posts/components/VolumeRendering/VolumeData.md

 VolumeData displays a simple non-segmented voxel dataset with a single RenderStyle node.

-The VolumeData node belongs to the **VolumeRendering** component and its container field is *children.* It is available since X3D version 3.3 or later.
+The VolumeData node belongs to the **VolumeRendering** component and its default container field is *children.* It is available since X3D version 3.3 or later.

 ## Hierarchy